 If you have been following along with Project IntroVert you know that our project car started as a 1988 Mustang GT Convertible that really needs just about everything that breaks on a Mustang of this age.
 Overall the car is solid, it drives well and runs strong for a stock 5.0L/5-speed combo and we have had some 4th of... more

 Mustang window motors are one of the most commonly used, and used up, items in a fox body interior and are usually right behind the Mustang ashtray door in rankings of things breaking.
 If you are looking to replace your's, here is a good video and guide to follow.
-To start off you'll need to remove the Mustang door... more
+Tools you will need: Socket Set Tape St... more

 The factory 75 amp alternator used in the 1986-1993 Mustang 5.0L was, to put it mildly, undersized.
 Add on something as simple as underdrive pullies or an electric cooling fan and you've effectively killed the ability of the alternator to keep the battery charged.
 Luckily, turn-key solutions like our SVE 130 Amp Altern... more